 Shape and color selection

-Similar to most bass fishing baits, there are hundreds of potential shape and color combinations to consider when choosing a topwater frog.
+Similar to most bass fishing baits, there are hundreds of potential shape and color combinations to consider when choosing the best topwater frog.
 While it might seem overwhelming to some, Rojas has developed a two-pronged system that allows him to quickly choose the best frog for particular conditions.

 The first step of his process involves the body shape.